ryansheehy0/Cheat_Sheets/Bug_Bounties/cybersecurity_curriculum.md

 	- Check if any urls have any parameters
 	- Check if there is any information in the cookies
 	- Check for any unused CNAMEs
+1. Check SQL Injection on any inputs
+1. Check any path traversals for any filename inputs.
+	- Like GET /image?filename=/etc/passwd or GET /etc/passwd
+		- Check any parameters
+	- Try. `/etc/passwd`, `/../etc/passwd`, `/../../etc/passwd`, etc
+	- Try. `/etc/shadow`, `/../etc/shadow`, `/../../etc/shadow`, etc
+	- Change Accept: header to `*/*` to accept any file type